-2.1.3 Alternative installation methods
+2.1.3 Legacy installation methods

-Some users prefer to install Flycheck via other methods such as el-get, Git submodules, etc.
+Some users prefer to install Flycheck with legacy methods such as el-get, Git submodules, etc that were common before Emacs included a package manager.
+There are also many 3rd party packages provided by various package managers.
+We do neither support nor endorse any of these: